Amplification in parametrically-driven resonators near instability based on Floquet theory and Green's functions: Introduction

-This concept of amplification near bifurcation points was very fruitful and spurred many applications and new ideas in very diverse fields such as Josephson bifurcation amplifiers \cite{vijay2009invited}, bifurcation-topology amplifiers \cite{karabalin2011signal}, tipping points in climate science \cite{lenton2011early}, and ultra-sensitive nanoresonator charge detectors \cite{dash2021ultra}.
+This concept of amplification near bifurcation points has proved to be very fruitful by spurring many applications and new ideas in diverse fields, such as Josephson bifurcation amplifiers \cite{vijay2009invited}, bifurcation-topology amplifiers \cite{karabalin2011signal}, tipping points in climate science \cite{lenton2011early}, and ultra-sensitive nanoresonator charge detectors \cite{dash2021ultra}.
 To the author's knowledge, however, quantitative applications of the theory have not been many.
+In addition to that, many new experimental implementations of mechanical parametric resonators and amplifiers have been developed recently, particularly in nanomechanics \cite{prasad2019gate,bothner2020cavity,lee2022giant,xu2022nanomechanical}.
+Please see \cite{bachtold2022mesoscopic} for many more references on this topic.
+In most of these works the resonators are pumped on the verge of the instability threshold so as to increase gain.
+This shows that there is an experimental need for a more quantitative model of amplification near bifurcation points.

-In analyzing their work, the author spotted a flaw in their estimates.
-Due to this problem their model cannot predict correctly the peak value of the power spectrum density (PSD) or the NSD, although the lineshape can be normalized to fit experimental data.
-But, if one is not very close to the instability threshold, the Floquet exponents could be a complex conjugate pair in the case of a one-degree-of-freedom parametric amplifier as one can verify from the Liouville's formula \cite{wiesenfeld1985virtual}.
+Here, we improve upon previous models so as to be able to quantitatively predict the peak values of the power spectrum density (PSD) or the NSD, without the need to rescale the Lorentzian lineshape to fit experimental data near the onset of parametric instability.
+Furthermore, if one is not very close to the instability threshold, the Floquet exponents could be a complex conjugate pair in the case of a one-degree-of-freedom parametric amplifier as one can verify from the Liouville's formula \cite{wiesenfeld1985virtual}.
 This fact results in split peaks such as predicted theoretically and observed experimentally in Ref.~\cite{batista2022gain}.
 These split peaks have also been observed in parametric resonators with very high quality factors \cite{miller2020spectral}.
-As it is, their theory cannot predict correctly these peak values and likely they cannot be normalized to fit the data.
-Here, we propose a correction that makes Wiesenfeld \etal models more quantitative in their predictions, with no need for normalization of the response when the dynamics is known.
-We point out that the main general assertions of their model remain intact, the only correction lies on the quantitative estimates for the gain of the amplifier.
+As it is, Wiesenfeld \etal theory cannot predict correctly these peak values and likely they cannot be normalized to fit the data.
+Here, we turn it more quantitative, with no need for rescaling the response to an ac drive when the dynamics is known.
+We point out that the main general assertions of their model remain intact, the only improvement lies on the quantitative estimates for the gain of the amplifier.